Qotov/scEvoNet/README.md

 # scEvoNet
- scEvoNet is a tool for generation a [cell type - gene program] network between species or different time points in the same organism using scRNA-seq as an input.
+ scEvoNet can generate [cell state & gene program] network between species or different time points in the same organism using scRNA-seq matrices as an input.